gustavolramos/flutter_todo_list/README.md

 ### Disclaimer

-I created this alongisde a recorded course I took, from which I took a lot of the base structure and improved upon it :)
+I created this alongisde a recorded course I took, from which I used some of the base structure and improved upon it :)

+Feel free to give me feedback